onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>auto_pad</tt> : string</dt>
 <dd>auto_pad must be either SAME_UPPER, SAME_LOWER or VALID.
 Where SAME_UPPER or SAME_LOWER mean pad the input so that the ouput size match the input.In case of odd number add the extra padding at the end for SAME_UPPER and at the begining for SAME_LOWER.
-VALID mean no padding, therefore, read the pixel values from the pads attribute.</dd>
+VALID mean no padding.</dd>
 <dt><tt>dilations</tt> : list of ints</dt>
 <dd>dilation value along each axis of the filter.</dd>
 <dt><tt>group</tt> : int</dt>